Loyalty Management and Blockchain

-A blockchain is a kind of digital ledger that can be maintained on multiple systems and added to by participants.
+A blockchain is a digital ledger that can be maintained on multiple systems and added to by participants.
 It creates a permanent record of all currency transactions.
-Some people have heard of the term “blockchain” in relation to cryptocurrency, but blockchain technology has much broader applications including use in loyalty programs.
+Some people have heard of the term “blockchain” in relation to cryptocurrency, but blockchain technology has much broader applications, including use in loyalty programs.

-Reward points are a kind of currency as well, and blockchain technology lends itself well to enhancing these loyalty programs.
-One advantage of a blockchain based loyalty program is that points can be created, redeemed and transferred instantaneously between programs, vendors and platforms.
+Reward points are a kind of currency as well, and blockchain technology lends itself well to enhancing points-based loyalty programs.
+One advantage of a blockchain-based loyalty program is that points can be created, redeemed, and transferred instantaneously between programs, vendors, and platforms.

 How Blockchain Loyalty Programs Work

-Platform: Traditionally, people enrolled in loyalty programs, such as an airline points program, have been able to get points from other entities as well such as hotels and restaurants.
+Traditionally, people enrolled in loyalty programs, such as an airline points program, have been able to get points from other entities as well, such as hotels and restaurants.
 However, the process has often been cumbersome enough to discourage participation.
-The advantage of a blockchain loyalty platform is that these companies can be connected and points can be exchanged between them with greater ease and speed.
+A blockchain loyalty platform’s advantage is that these companies can be connected, and points can be exchanged between them with greater ease and speed.

-Loyalty Token: Loyalty tokens created by blockchain will act as the basis for all rewards.
-The use of these tokens can help address one ongoing problem with loyalty programs which is that customers belong to so many their points tend to be fragmented across those programs.
+Loyalty tokens created by blockchain will act as the basis for all rewards.
+The use of these tokens can help address one ongoing problem with loyalty programs: customers belong to so many their points tend to be fragmented across those programs.
 As a result, membership in a loyalty program becomes less of an incentive than other considerations such as price.
 The versatility of blockchain loyalty rewards will offer customers more options.

-Blockchain is an emerging trend that loyalty marketers are testing, watching and learning about.
-The rise of the blockchain loyalty programs will not just change the underlying technology that drives these programs but reconceptualize them for the expectations and needs of a new generation.
+Blockchain is an emerging trend that loyalty marketers are testing, watching, and learning about.
+The rise of blockchain loyalty programs will not just change the underlying technology that drives these programs but re-conceptualize them for the expectations and needs of a new generation.

 Filed under: Brand Loyalty